Need an iPhone screen repair? Here’s what to do.

 The above image is an iPhone Xr that came into XiRepair recently with a damaged frame and major LCD damage.
 The customer forgot the Apple iPhone was on top of their car and decided to drive off in a hurry… down the interstate.
 Boy was that a mistake.
 Nonetheless, the technicians at XiRepair were able to get it looking new again in less than an hour!
 After a back housing and screen replacement, the iPhone is working like new again and you can’t even tell that it was damaged.

-If you have an iPhone that needs a screen replacement and are looking for the fastest, most affordable and trustworthy repair option.
+If you have an iPhone Repair in Perry Hill that needs a screen replacement and are looking for the fastest, most affordable and trustworthy repair option.
 Give our professional technicians and staff of experts at XiRepair a try today.